viva07sharma/fare-calculation/README.md

 ## Testing

-- data folder includes test.json and test2.json
+- data folder includes test.json, test2.json and test3.json (test data on a per user basis)
 - current test suite utilizes test2.json that is based more closely on the data provided in the original problem
 - hit below after installation to see results